Are you starting to feel that watering in summer is a chore? Wouldn’t it be pleasing to have only plants with no watering?

 Native to desert regions, these plants usually share narrow, leathery silver-colored leaves, or, as a stark contrast, fleshy thick leaves to store water.

-Plants that don’t need water – almost
+Outdoor plants that don’t need water – almost

 Apart from the totemic olive trees and lavender, many flower shrubs only require watering once a week.
 That’s the case for cistus, oleander, Mexican orange tree, perovskia, cinquefoil.
 On the other hand, escallonia or grevillea are perfectly content with one watering every two weeks.

-Wrap up your landscape with climbing vines: hummingbird vine, dipladenia or mandevilla, ivy and jasmine which are among the least thirsty species.
+Wrap up your landscape and stone walls with climbing vines: hummingbird vine, dipladenia or mandevilla, ivy and jasmine which are among the least thirsty species.
 Most plumbago varieties such as ‘Royal Cape’ or the ‘Escapade’ plumbago series don’t require much water either.
 Perennials such as spurge, coreopsis, beeblossom, nepeta, phlomis, stonecrop… Put a few herbs and spices for the finishing touch: bay laurel, myrtle, rosemary, santolina, savory, medicinal sage, thyme, curry plant…

 And if watering once a week is still too much for you, take your pick from a range of succulents, these are camel-like plants that can survive with only a single drop of water, like houseleek, echeveria and crassula.

-How to plant drought-resistant plants
+How to plant drought-resistant plants in pots

-For your pot arrangements to succeed, you need to give your plants the optimal growing environment.
+For your container pot arrangements to succeed, you need to give your plants the optimal growing environment.
 This means choosing a proper soil mix that has high nutrient content, an effective drainage layer and a container that is large enough.

 Talking of pots, keep in mind that terra cotta pots tend to absorb part of the water, so you’ll need to water a bit more.
 Metal or plastic pots, while not absorbing water, tend to heat the roots up, so use pot covers made of wood or straw to insulate them.
 Also, avoid dark garden boxes that capture heat.